cheeriojs/cheerio/Readme.md

 #### $( selector, [context], [root] )
 `selector` searches within the `context` scope which searches within the `root` scope. `selector` and `context` can be an string expression, DOM Element, array of DOM elements, or cheerio object. `root` is typically the HTML document string.

 This selector method is the starting point for traversing and manipulating the document.
-Like jQuery, it's the primary method for selecting elements in the document, but unlike jQuery it's built on top of the soup-select library, not the Sizzle engine.
+Like jQuery, it's the primary method for selecting elements in the document, but unlike jQuery it's built on top of the CSSSelect library, which implements most of the Sizzle selectors.

     $('.apple', '#fruits').text()
     => Apple